The Best Quentin Tarantino Movie Scenes

 It is what he enjoys much to the hidden shock of our protagonist duo: slave fighting to the death for his own amusement which Tarantino wisely removes the excessive OTT bloodshed for an unflinching depiction of brutality.
 It is such a powerful scene for three reasons.
 Firstly it highlights without blinking property attributes that were affiliated with an entire race; these are not individuals but investments for entertainment and thus his lack of empathy is striking.
 Secondly, Candie is so confident and secure that he can watch the entire unfortunate thing from the distance of his couch, indicating that even though these two large slaves could have easily reached and killed him (and his bodyguard), their subjugation is complete.
 Lastly, he actively enjoys one slave having his eyeballs gauged out and actively throws a hammer to the victor so he can finish the job.
 While tough to watch, it is mesmerising to see one of the most beloved actors on the planet playing with such “panache” and “charisma” a horrible character.

-22. Gasp moment: Vincent goes to heaven
+22. Direction/gasp moment: Vincent goes to heaven

 bruce-willis-pulp-fiction